-Cubs Insider will be in Mesa to capture and report on every moment this spring as the Cubs get back to the diamond.
+Cubs Insider will be in Mesa all Spring to capture and report on every moment as the Cubs get back to the diamond.
 We’ll be posting tons of real-time news and information you’ll need to help you stay on top of the team, as well as tips and tricks from the locals to help make your time in Arizona — if you can make it down — as fulfilling as possible.

 Cubs Insider tip – Look for these throughout this page.
 Key links are located within the text below and can also be found listed at the bottom of this page.